Skip to navigation Skip to content

 Coding deprivation/gifting + Read more ...

-Although individual cases of deprivation may be less than the allowable yearly amount, when totalled they may exceed the gifting free areas.
+Individual cases of deprivation may be less than the allowable yearly amount, however when totalled, they may exceed the gifting free areas.
 All assessable cases of gifting must be recorded.
 Assessable cases are any gifts made:

 • in the 5 years immediately before claiming or becoming qualified (whichever is later)